Cristiano Ronaldo Expecting Baby #4 With His Girlfriend After Twins Born

 Whoa baby!
 After welcoming a twin boy & girl earlier this month, Cristiano Ronaldo confirmed to HollywoodLife.com EXCLUSIVELY that he & his GF Georgina Rodriguez are expecting a baby of their own!
 This means he’s about to be a 4-time dad!

 Ruben Malaret, rep for Cristiano Ronaldo, 32, shared with HollywoodLife.com EXCLUSIVELY: “I can confirm that Cristiano Ronaldo has been blessed with twins and his current girlfriend is pregnant with his child.
 As for the gender of the twins, he did post an official photo where you can see a baby in a pink dress and the other baby in a blue jumper — perhaps that says it all.”
 Wow!
-So Cristiano is officially going to have four children, and three newborns by the end of the year!
+So Cristiano is officially going to have four children, including three newborns, by the end of the year!
 There’s no question the athlete’s going to have his hands VERY full.

 Fans first began speculating that Cristiano’s ladylove, Georgina Rodriguez, was pregnant back in March after the soccer stud posted a pic of him and Georgina.
 In the Instagram photo, Cristiano was posing with Georgina on a couch while they both cradled her larger-than-usual midsection.
 He captioned the image with a simple red heart emoji, and fans immediately assumed they were expecting.
 Turns out, the fans were spot on!
 The soccer star is already the proud father of 7-year-old son Cristiano Ronaldo Jr. so clearly he loves being a dad.